danielconde/qmailcheck/README.md

 script_flag.sh will reset to not flagged (0) every IP listed in servers.txt

 Example:
-Check every 5 minutes servers mail queue and flush notify flag every 45 mins.
+Check every 5 minutes servers' mail queue and flush notify flag every 45 mins.
 If a server has lots of spam, only one email notification will be sent every 45 minutes.

 */5 * * * * root /root/monitor/monitormail.sh
 */45 * * * * root /root/monitor/script_flag.sh